Available Tax Forms

 Find out if this schedule is for you

-Complete this schedule to calculate your required CPP contributions or overpayment for 2023 if you were a resident of a
+Complete this schedule to calculate your required 2024 CPP contributions and overpayment if both of the following apply:

 Attach a copy of this schedule to your paper return.

-Do not complete this schedule if any of your T4 slips show QPP contributions.
-Instead, complete Form RC381, Inter-Provincial
+Do not complete this schedule if any of your T4 slips show Quebec Pension Plan (QPP) contributions.
+Instead, complete

-Part 1 – Complete this part if you are electing to stop contributing to the CPP or you are revoking a prior election.
+Part 1 – Complete this part if you are:

-Part 2 – Complete this part to determine the number of months for the CPP contributions calculation.
+Part 2 – Complete this part to determine the number of months to use for your calculations in Parts 3 to 5 (whichever apply to you).

 Part 4 – Complete this part if you are reporting only self-employment income or other earnings you are electing to pay CPP

-Part 5 – Complete this part if you are reporting employment income and self-employment income or other earnings you are
+Part 5 – Complete this part if you are reporting both:

 Part 1 – Election to stop contributing to the CPP or revocation of a prior election